-In a 2017 NPR interview, award-winning author Jesmyn Ward, who grew up in a tiny town Gulf Coast town in Mississippi, said, “There’s a feeling of belonging and of ease and of knowing who I am that I feel [there] that I don’t feel anywhere else.
+In a 2017 NPR interview, Mississippi native and award-winning author Jesmyn Ward said of her home state, “There’s a feeling of belonging and of ease and of knowing who I am that I feel [there] that I don’t feel anywhere else.
 There’s this entire web of people I’m connected with...a way of understanding myself: who I am, and where I come from, and who I come from.”

-Ward has taken her deep love and knowledge of this geographical region and woven it into the pages of her acclaimed Bois Sauvage trilogy of novels: Where the Line Bleeds; Salvage the Bones; and Sing, Unburied, Sing.
+Ward has taken her deep love and knowledge of the Mississippi coast and woven it into the pages of her acclaimed Bois Sauvage trilogy of novels: Where the Line Bleeds; Salvage the Bones; and Sing, Unburied, Sing.

-In this class, we will reflect on how the depictions of landscape, lineage, lifestyle, liminality, and love in Jesmyn Ward's writing not only make it fresh and affecting, but also give readers insight into the legacy of Jim Crow and the lives of the families dispossessed by Hurricane Katrina.
+The books tell the stories of African American families whose lives are “pinioned beneath history, poverty, and racism,” and in this class, we will reflect on how their depictions of landscape, lineage, liminality, and love not only make Ward's writing fresh and affecting, but also give readers insight into the legacy of Jim Crow and the lives of families dispossessed by America's history of racism and the devastation of Hurricane Katrina.

 February 27 - Where the Line Bleeds (2008)